I’m excited to announce ReviewNB, a code review tool for Jupyter Notebooks.

 - No easy way to share feedback & have a discussion around Notebooks

 ReviewNB aims to tackle some of these problems starting with diff.
 We built a best in class visual diff for Notebooks stored on GitHub.
-See the examples on our homepage.
+See examples on our homepage.

 How does it work?